MAPPA - Annual report

 The Sex Offender Community Disclosure Scheme (Keeping Children Safe) scheme was introduced across Scotland in 2011 and is managed by Police Scotland.

-In 2017/18 the total number of applications received by Police Scotland was 269 of which 179 were online.
-This compares to the previous year where only 77 applications were received.
-This increase demonstrates that the online capability has made the scheme more accessible.
-Each application is carefully reviewed by specialists within Police Scotland.
+In 2018 / 19 the total number of applications received by Police Scotland was 279 of which 191 were online.
+Each application is carefully reviewed by specialist officers within Police Scotland.

 In cases where the police believe that an individual poses a risk to the child concerned, discussions will take place with partner agencies and steps agreed and progressed to ensure the child's safety.
 Where applicable, relevant information is provided to the child's parent, carer, or guardian.

 Police Scotland provides governance and coordination for the scheme to ensure it is publicised widely and embedded in national police training.

 Should you have any query in relation to this report please contact: